 Here I will be reviewing the TaylorMade SLDR fairway wood, which can be considered the technological companion to the SLDR driver.

-With the SLDR fairway wood, TaylorMade has incorporated some of the fundamentals found in the SLDR driver such as the lower center of gravity (CG).
+With the SLDR fairway wood, TaylorMade has incorporated some of the fundamentals found in the SLDR driver such as the lower center of gravity.

 Read on to find out what you need to know about the fairway wood to make an informed purchase.

 What are the reviews like?

 Although the club is now many years old, it still remains perfectly relevant and delivers a quality, modern performance.

 What People Like

 - easy to hit the club off the deck/fairway without compromising distance compared to other woods like the Adams Tight Lies